Jibini-Media/Java-Networking/README.md

 ## Java-Networking
 Java library for network communication.

 One of the most frustrating parts of programming in Java is when you approach communication on a network.
 A lot of the systems are confusing, and you really need to know what you are doing.
 However, with this library, it should be a lot simpler and easy.
-There are two basic goals for this project, and those are to create a useful and well made API for network communication.
+There are two basic goals for this project, and one is to create a useful and well made API for network communication.
 The other is to make the method of communication as efficient and simple as possible.

 ### Multithreaded Serving
 You just dropped a wad of cash on a new processor, but you struggle to use all of its shiny new cores.
 Sub-server systems are designed to spread the load of handling connections to clients on several different handlers in different threads.
 This allows simultaneous traffic to multiple clients in a more efficient manor.